 “They are finished with flannel-lined pole hems* and Velcro tabs and, if requested, golden yellow rayon fringe.
 These are very durable flags for parade use.”

 There are two parts to the hook-and-pile fastener, one is already partly sewn to the flag at the top and bottom of the flagstaff (pole) hem and one is sticking to it and had a glue-like backing to make it adhere to the staff.
 Here is how to attach that sticky-backed piece as pictured above.
-The arrow in the picture points to the small hole in the hook-and-pile fastener tab where you can drill a hole and then insert a small, thin screw (about a half-inch long).
+The arrow in the top picture points to the small hole in the hook-and-pile fastener tab where you can drill a hole and then insert a small, thin screw (about a half-inch long).
 The screw should stick out no more than a quarter inch.
 When you attach the flag, ensure the hook-and-pile fastener(s) that is sewn into the flag goes over the screw.
 If you are going to mount that flag at the top and bottom, which is good thinking, you need to perfectly align the tabs and ensure that the tabs and screws do not pull/stress the flag material.

-How to mount a flag on a staff.
 The eagle finial is NOT AUTHORIZED for any military color guard, you must use the spade (Navy and CG may use the battle axe at local expense).
 These are flags from my church that needed some maintenance.
 It is for permanent display only, hence the eagle and cross.
 Only the light ash staff is authorized for a color guard.
 The gold cord and tassels are NOT AUTHORIZED for use by any military color guard.

 - With the finial flat, mount the spikey velcro strip at the top.
 Drill a small starter hole.